MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -EnableProxy

-Indicates whether to enable a proxy server to use when the server synchronizes information from the Internet.
+Set this parameter to `$true` for the site system to use a proxy server when it synchronizes information from the internet.

+If you enable this option, also configure the following parameters:

+- ProxyServerName
+- ProxyServerPort
+- ProxyAccessAccount

 ```yaml
 Type: Boolean